jina-ai/jina/docs/concepts/serving/gateway/health-check.md

 Instead, an error free response signifies healthiness.
 ````

-When using HTTP or WebSockets as the protocol for the Gateway, you can query the endpoint `'/'` to check the status.
+When using HTTP or WebSockets as the Gateway protocol, you can query the endpoint `'/'` to check the status.

-First, crate a Flow with HTTP or WebSockets protocol:
+First, create a Flow with HTTP or WebSockets protocol:

 ```python
 from jina import Flow